xx0x/rsc-drone-badge/README.md

     </tr>
 </table>

-Then you just need a regular CR2032 battery and ideally a 2mm nylon string from your local hardware store.
+Then you just need a regular CR2032 battery and a 2 mm polypropylen, nylon or other string from your local store.

 ## Description